-The findings, which werein the CDC’s Morbidity and Mortality Weekly Report, stem from an analysis of ordering data from the federal (VFC) Program, as well as from vaccine administration data from the CDC’s and the collaborative (VSD).
+The findings, which were published in the CDC’s Morbidity and Mortality Weekly Report, stem from an analysis of ordering data from the federal Vaccines for Children (VFC) Program, as well as from vaccine administration data from the CDC’s Vaccine Tracking System and the collaborative Vaccine Safety Datalink (VSD).

 The VFC provides federally purchased vaccines at no cost to about half of persons aged 18 years or younger.
 The VSD collaborates on vaccine coverage with the CDC’s Immunization Safety Office and eight large health care organizations across the country.
 Vaccination coverage is the usual metric for assessing vaccine usage; providers’ orders and the number of doses administered are two proxy measures, the authors explained.